ussjoin/adif_to_qsl/README.md

 You need to download the FCC ULS database from <https://www.fcc.gov/uls/transactions/daily-weekly>.
 You need the weekly dump from the Amateur Radio Service.
 Take the `EN.dat` and `HD.dat` files and put them in the local directory.
 (The dump changes weekly, so it's not great to check in.)

 You need a Brother label printer supported by the <https://brother-ql.net/> project, loaded with 2.4" wide roll labels.
-If you need a different width, that's fine, but you'll need to change the layout section yourself.
+If you need a different width, that's fine, but you'll need to change the layout section yourself (`print_qsos()` in `adif_to_qsl.py`).

 ## How to Use

 ### Initial Setup

+Edit `qsl_config.py` to contain your IMb [Mailer ID](https://gateway.usps.com/eAdmin/view/knowledge?securityId=MID) and the USB identifier of your Brother label printer.
+(The one provided is for a Brother QL-800, so if that's what you have, it's fine; if not, use `lsusb` (Linux) or System Report (macOS) to get the Vendor ID and Product ID for your device.)

 `./adif_to_qsl.py --parse-db`